Travel Guide to Madeira Island, Portugal: 4-Day Itinerary

 A tropical paradise awaits you at Monte Palace Tropical Gardens in Madeira, Portugal.

 The Monte Palace Gardens are a staple stop when visiting Madeira.
-From Funchal, it is an easy transfer up to Monte, the mountain village.
+From Funchal, I found it to be an easy transfer up to Monte, the mountain village.
 The first of two transportation options is to take the cable cars!
-What an amazing way to start this adventure!
-The view of Funchal and the ocean as you take the cable cars up the mountain is absolutely unreal.
+The view of Funchal and the ocean from the cable car is absolutely unreal.

 One of the days I was in Funchal, there was a wind advisory and they unfortunately had to shut the cable cars down for the day.
-However, if the cable cars are not operating due to a wind advisory or if they're not your preferred mode of transport, don’t worry, there is a bus that takes you from Funchal to the entrance of the gardens (€2 one way, cash only, as of June 2023).
+However, if the cable cars are not operating due to a wind advisory or if they're not your preferred mode of transport, don’t worry, there is a bus that takes you from Funchal to the entrance of the gardens (€2 one way, cash only).

 The view from the cables cars in Funchal Madeira overlooking the orange roofs below.
 In the distance, you can see the Atlantic Ocean.